 The verb "deny" literally means "to say no to."
 In this context the denial is directed against one's self.
 The concept of self-denial is often associated with asceticism, which focuses on denial of pleasure to the body, whether food, sex or accumulation of possessions.
 Some Jewish ascetics promoted vegetarianism and refraining from marriage, which Paul strongly condemned (1Tim 4:3).
 The most common form of self-denial among Jews was fasting.
 The root idea behind fasting is to humble oneself before God (cf. Lev 23:26).
 Fasting was a regular religious practice in Jewish culture with prescribed days on the calendar (Zech 7:3-5; 8:19).
 The general guidelines for observing a fast may be found in the Talmud Tractate Ta'anith.

 Of interest is that although Yeshua fasted (Matt 4:2) he never commanded his disciples to fast.
 He assumed his apostles would fast (Matt 9:15) and he provided guidance on how to fast (Matt 6:16-18).
 The apostolic letters contain no instruction about fasting, but fasting was practiced by the apostles and congregations (Acts 9:9-12; 13:2-3; 14:23).
 Among the early disciples fasting was not done to impress God (Luke 18:12) or to afflict the body (Col 2:23).
 The denial of food was to make time for more intercessory prayer to accomplish a spiritual goal.
-See my article Fasting and Prayer.
+See my article Fasting.

 The self-denial Yeshua had in mind was primarily the surrender of one's own interests for the will of God (Php 2:21; Col 1:10) or for the sake of another (Php 2:4-8).
 Denial of self is at the heart of the conflict between "flesh" and "Spirit," as Paul sets forth in Romans 8.
 For Paul the "flesh" is not the sinful nature, but simply self-oriented desire in contrast to the will of God.
 "Flesh" also represents human nature or human weakness over against God's nature and power.
 The "flesh" is concerned about safety and security, but sometimes God wants the disciple to risk these things for the good of the Kingdom.